 What is the theme song from Wolfblood?
 Can I buy the soundtrack?

-It’s A Promise That I Keep, music by Andy Price, lyrics Klause White, performed by Lisa Knapp. the soundtrack isn’t available to buy yet, but I wouldn’t be surprised if that changed soon…
+Seasons 1-3: it’s A Promise That I Keep, music by Andy Price, lyrics by Klause White, performed by Lisa Knapp.

 How did you come up with the idea for Wolfblood, and how did it get commissioned?

 I speak at length about that here: http://www.bbc.co.uk/blogs/writersroom/posts/Wolfblood

 Do you use real wolves when filming the show?